Statistical laws and linguistics differ in naturalistic video and fictional conversations: Discussion

+We discuss limitations in our work and areas to build on, with applications in NLP, film analysis, and conversation research.

 The parts of speech classification method we apply relies on linguistic dependency trees (treebanks).
-The stanza model for POS tagging will err in the direction of context from trees rather than classification based on surface-form (e.g., lexicon).
-Researchers could compare stanza output to other POS processors such as NLTK, spaCy, or large language model tagging.
-Differences in tagging models would affect conclusions drawn about forms of text conversation (e.g., spoken and discussion platform).
+The stanza model for POS tagging errs in the direction of context from trees rather than classification based on surface-form (e.g., lexicon).
+Researchers could compare stanza output to other POS processors such as NLTK, spaCy, or large language model tagging to see how the models contribute to understanding of forms of text conversation.